G-Node/nix/docs/annotating.md

 ## Annotating datasets

 Storing data is one thing.
-In order to allow later reuse of once-acquired data and to achieve reproducibility of scientific results, also the storing of metadata is required.
+Providing essential information about the data is the other.
+In order to allow later reuse of once-acquired data and to achieve reproducibility of scientific results we also need the means to of storing sufficient metadata.

 In the *NIX* [data model](./data_model.md) we allow annotation of data on several levels.
 It is possible to store global information, for